codio/site/source/docs/teacher/classes/settings.html.md

 ### Update Unit
 If you have edited the unit you can push these changes to all students (including those who may have already started the unit) by using this option.
 The students will see the changes when they next access the unit.
+If the Unit was added to the class using the 'Add Project as Unit', you can Edit Unit and Refresh Source.
+You will then have the option to also push the changes to students and when they next access the unit, the new content will be available for them.

 ### Settings
 To access the actions and settings, you can use the Settings option from the blue dot button menu.
 Alternatively,  you can click on the unit itself and then select the Settings tab beneath the Unit name as shown below.